AppsLab-sk/curriculum-2023-2024/3_rocnik/Questoverflow.md

 - As a registered user, I want to be able to navigate to my profile page, so that I can view and manage my profile information.
 - As a registered user, I want to be able to edit my personal information such as name, email, etc., so that my profile reflects my up-to-date information.

+### Feature: Dashboard

+- As a user, I want to log in to the system so that I can access my personalized dashboard on my home page.
-- As a registered user, I want to see my current level displayed on my profile, so that I am aware of my progress.
+- As a user, I want to see my total accumulated reward points prominently displayed on my dashboard so that I can keep track of my progress.
-- As a registered user, I want to see which guild I am part of on my profile, so that others know which group I'm associated with.
+- As a user, I want to see my current level on the dashboard so that I know my standing in the gamified system.
-- As a registered user, I want the option to leave my current guild through my profile, so that I can join a new one if I wish.
+- As a user, I want to see a list of my active quests on the dashboard so that I can easily access and manage them.
-- As a registered user, I want to view a list of all quests I have posted or solved, so that I can keep track of my contributions and solutions.
+- As a user, I want to see a list of my completed quests on the dashboard so that I can track my achievements.
-- As a registered user, I want to be able to directly access a quest from my quest history in my profile, so that I can review or revisit it.
+- As a user, I want to be able to directly access a quest from my quest history in my profile, so that I can review or revisit it.
+- As a user, I want to see the recent activities of my guild on the dashboard so that I can stay updated with my guild’s progress.
+- As a user, I want to see my guild's name and the guild members on my dashboard so that I can quickly access my guild's details.
+- As a user, I want to see which guild I am part of on my profile, so that others know which group I'm associated with.
-- As a registered user, I want to see my total accumulated reward points on my profile, so that I know how close I am to leveling up.
+- As a user, I want the option to leave my current guild through my profile, so that I can join a new one if I wish.

 ### Feature: Quest Posting